What are employer branding initiatives, and why do you need one?

 Analytics and measuring in HR is a critical step, as the HR department has no immediate recognition of success like other departments.
 When the sales team reaches their goals, the success is seen immediately- sales immediately increase, and so does revenue.

 As you proceed with your employer branding initiatives, you should reflect on your initial goals.
 How is the quality of your candidates now compared to previously?
 Has this decreased your recruitment time to fill a vacancy?
 How has this impacted recruitment costs?

 When you implement HR tools to help with the process, you should use analytics and tracking tools to measure your progress.
 This will help you stay on target and reach your goals.

 Use professional employer review and ranking websites such as Glassdoor to measure the success of your brand and better understand your position as an employer in the market.

 Creating your employer branding initiatives

-If you found this post helpful, please help us in return by sharing on your social pages too.
+If you found this post helpful, please help us return by sharing it on your social pages.
 See you next time!